timnavigate/sql-queries-collection/README.md

 # sql-queries-collection
-Collection of SQL Querires for use in various scenarios
+Collection of SQL Querires for use in various scenarios:

+Oracle/MySQL : PL/SQL
+SQL Server : T-SQL
+PostgreSQL: PL/pgSQL